IgorSzyporyn/businesscard/README.md

 #### Why?
 I've had a weird inexplicible urge to create a button like the one Netflix uses to countdown to next episode automatically loading.

-The component plays very well with Material UI etc.. well you can read all that from the links
+The component plays very well with Material UI etc.. well you can read all that from the links.

-This repo has a storybook online you can check out as well here (this uses my last package `storybook-facelift`)
+This repo has a storybook online you can check out as well (this uses my last package `storybook-facelift`).

 <p>&nbsp;</p>